Miccighel/Readersourcing-2.0-RS_Server/postman/README.md

 Code embedded in an annotated publication.
 Open `Ratings (Rate Paper)` before submitting `Ratings (Load)`, so the durable reference is stored in the same reader session.

-The source file contains a small set of fictitious examples covering authentication, publication lookup, rating creation, validation, and request limits.
+The source file contains a small set of fictitious examples covering authentication, publication lookup, PDF preparation, rating creation, validation, and request limits.
 They contain no personal data, reusable credentials, session cookies, CSRF values, or generated HTML.
 Collection scripts report missing variables before a request is sent and check the essential form of these API responses.

 Operations that regenerate an annotated publication or change the reader's subscription preference use `POST`.
 The unsubscribe link included in rating emails opens a confirmation page; the preference changes only when the authenticated